Oussamaroom67/PredictApp/README.md

 # PredictApp

 **PredictApp** is a React-based application that allows users to make predictions through a form and view their past prediction history.
 The app is secured with a login system using Google OAuth.
-Users can easily navigate through a clean and responsive interface.
+Users can easily navigate through a clean and **responsive** interface, ensuring a seamless experience across different devices and screen sizes.

 ---